uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 * Add ability to limit by multiple locations (e.g., view all events in Location 1 & Location 2; only on lvalue)
 * Event occurrence IDs can change when events dates are changed
 * Add option to insert events simultaneously to both global & local calendar in multisite networks [todo]
+* JS to delete events from front-end when logged-in

 == Frequently Asked Questions ==